MuriloucoLouco/blur-images/README.md

 -o --output_path : Set the output path of the blurred image.
 (Default: output.jpg)

--p --progrss     : Show progress in percentage.
+-p --progress    : Show progress in percentage.
 (Warning: Will slow down the process)